danirus/blognajd/README.md

 ## Install the app and the demo site

-Steps to install the app and run the demo site:
+See the theme section below to download a theme from Twitter-bootstrap, or get the files from this separate repository: [my-blognajd-theme](https://github.com/danirus/my-blognajd-theme).
+Then follow the next steps to install the application and run the demo site:

     $ virtualenv -p python3 ~/venv/test-blognadj
     $ source venv/test-blognadj/bin/activate